yueying-teng/humpback_whale_identification/README.md

 ### training
-from the 30 alphabets background set, 80% (24) are used for training and 20% (6) are using for validation one-shot tasks
+from the 30 alphabets background set, 80% (24) are used for training and 20% (6) are used for one-shot task validation

 - training consists of classifying pairs of images to be the same or different characters. there are equal number of same and different character pairs for each alphabet
 - in validation, the testing image is paired with each one of the support set images. the pair with the highest probability output is considered the class for the testing image.